 Constructions

-Each piece is a study of materials found in landscapes impacted by pollution and ecological distress.
+Each work is a study of materials found in landscapes impacted by pollution and ecological distress.
 Sites have agricultural waste, troublesome seaweed and plant species, and polluted river mud, materials that are processed into paper pulp.
 The wet, artist-made sheets are dried and formed to allow the material characteristics to speak.
 Peering through the side of the reams, one can see the crevices and caves formed by the cockled paper.
 Shapes echo book pages and industrial works such as levee slopes and nuclear cooling towers, and present layers of the material.

-Rome Point Seaweed Constructions is a series of wall sculptures made from seaweed paper, that tells a story of industry interwoven with a species from afar, and how humans shape the waters more than we know.
+A series of wall sculptures made from seaweed paper, that tells a story of industry interwoven with a species from afar, and how humans shape the waters more than we know.

 Rome Point is located in Rhode Island, USA.
 It was a summer fishing place for thousands of years for the Narragansett tribe.
 In the 1970s, the site was considered for a UNC nuclear energy plant, with cooling towers that would circulate hot water into the cold ocean waters, raising the temperature of the Bay.
 Through community advocacy, this did not happen.